pypa/hatch/docs/config/hatch.md

     path = "/bin/ash"
     ```

-On non-Windows systems, you can change the default arguments used to spawn most shells with the `args` key.
+You can change the default arguments used to spawn most shells with the `args` key.
 The default for such supported shells is usually `["-i"]`.

 === ":octicons-file-code-16: config.toml"